FisnikKuqi/roast-my-github/README.md

 No API key?
 The profile fetch and repo list still work fine — only the roast step needs Gemini, and without a key it returns a clean error instead of exploding.

 The "it doesn't fall over" details
 Half the work in something like this is the unhappy paths.
-This handles them so a reviewer (hi 👋) doesn't hit a blank screen:
+This handles them so a reviewer (hi) doesn't hit a blank screen:

 Username doesn't exist → "No GitHub user called @x.
 Check the spelling."
 Not a stack trace.
 Account has no public repos → "Nothing to roast yet."
 Can't roast an empty fridge.